josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/📰_how_to_report_without_overclaiming.md

 ### Durable headline

-> Iran-linked actors claim Minnesota water attacks; US agencies do not
+> Iran-linked actors claim Minnesota water attacks; US agencies do not publicly validate claim.
-> publicly validate claim

 ### Durable first paragraph

-> APT IRAN and CyberAv3ngers have claimed responsibility for the July
-> attacks on Minnesota water systems.
-US government reporting has
+> APT IRAN and CyberAv3ngers have claimed responsibility for the July attacks on Minnesota water systems.
-> previously identified CyberAv3ngers as affiliated with the IRGC's
-> cyber apparatus, but Minnesota authorities and the FBI did not
-> publicly validate the new claim and the investigation remains open.
+> US government reporting has previously identified CyberAv3ngers as affiliated with the IRGC's cyber apparatus, but Minnesota authorities and the FBI did not publicly validate the new claim and the investigation remains open.

 ### Acceptable analytical follow-up

-> The claim strengthens the existing Iran-linked assessment because it
-> comes from an actor ecosystem with a relevant, previously attributed
+> The claim strengthens the existing Iran-linked assessment because it comes from an actor ecosystem with a relevant, previously attributed history.
-> history.
-It does not independently establish authorship, current
-> state direction, or responsibility for every incident in the wider
+> It does not independently establish authorship, current state direction, or responsibility for every incident in the wider water-system wave.
-> water-system wave.

 ### Headline that outruns the evidence